-- For server side applications that communicate with destinations in a remote WebLogic cluster or server, see "Integrating Remote JMS Providers" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server. - Interoperating WebLogic Server domains have the following restrictions: - Domain names must be unique. - WebLogic server names must be unique, even if they are in two different domains. - JMS server names must be unique, even if they are in two different domains. - Interoperating domains may have special Security considerations. - For applications that interoperate with AQ JMS, see Section 7, "Interoperating with Oracle AQ IMS."
+- For server side applications that communicate with destinations in a remote WebLogic cluster or server, see "Integrating Remote JMS Providers" in Programming JMS for Oracle WebLogic Server. - Interoperating WebLogic Server domains have the following restrictions: - Domain names must be unique. - WebLogic server names must be unique, even if they are in two different domains. - JMS server names must be unique, even if they are in two different domains. - Interoperating domains may have special Security considerations. - For applications that interoperate with AQ JMS, see Section 7, "Interoperating with Oracle AQ JMS." - To configure your domain to enable inter-domain transactions, see "Configuring Communication for Inter-Domain Transactions" in Programming JTA for Oracle WebLogic Server.